Club Directory

 Mandate: French in Medicine enables students to improve their knowledge of French language and culture to better serve francophone patients.
 Our club strives to develop a community with shared values within UBC Medicine, contributing to a mandate of cultural safety and wellness.

-Description: French in Medicine provides future medical professionals with opportunities to practice their French in an effort to deliver language-concordant care to patients.
+Description: Our club provides participants with opportunities to practice their French in an effort to deliver language-concordant care to patients.
 We regularly partner with Réso Santé, an organization that increases access to french health services, welcomes francophone newcomers, and introduces them to the Canadian healthcare system.
-We aim to have virtual and in-person meetings once a month with students and health care professionals.
+We aim to have virtual and in-person meetings once a month.
 Club members are able to come on a drop-in or regular basis.
-These get togethers are informal and geared towards improving French language through engaging games, interdisciplinary healthcare discussion, exploring cultural differences, and regular social events.
+These get togethers are informal and geared towards improving French language through events such as game nights, cafe nights, and learning medical French.
 All levels of French are encouraged to attend and we often switch between English and French in our sessions.
-In the past, we have had socials at restaurants/cafes, gone curling, had anatomy teaching sessions in French, and had movie nights.

 Contact: ubcfrenchinmedicine@gmail.com